TinyTapeout/tinytapeout_www/content/siliwiz/capacitors/_index.en.md

 ![](../images/image21.png)

-If you don’t remember how we made a resistor in lesson 1, go back and take a look.
+If you don’t remember how we made a resistor, [go back and take a look](/siliwiz/resistors/#connect-it-up).
 Then follow these steps and see if you can draw it yourself.

 1. Draw a square of **metal1 via** so it connects to the **metal1** output square
 2. Draw a long skinny resistor using **polyres** - maybe make it about 0.5μm thick and 20μm long.